-Yesterday Nate from twitter asked us a great question.
-He wanted to know why he should be in a rush to pay off his student loans if the interest was tax deductible:
+Nate from Twitter asked us a great question.
+He wanted to know why he should be in a rush to pay off his student loans if the interest was tax-deductible:

 Not everyone is allowed to deduct the interest on their student loans

-The most common reason that people are unable to deduct their student loans would be their yearly income.
-If you are single and made over $80,000 last year you will not qualify.
-Similarly, if you are married and as a couple you made over $160,000 you will not qualify.
+If you are single and made over $90,000 last year, you will not qualify.
+Similarly, if you are married and as a couple, you made over $185,000, you will not qualify.
 Couples that file their taxes separately are not able to claim the student loan interest deduction, regardless of income.

-Even if your income otherwise qualifies, your student loan may not actually qualify.
-Only loans taken out as part of a student loan program will qualify.
+Even if your income otherwise qualifies, your student loan may not qualify.
+Only loans taken out as part of an eligible student loan program will qualify.
 This comes into play if you borrowed money from a bank and it was classified as a personal loan.

 There is a limit to the interest deduction

 The thing to keep in mind is that the interest rate deduction is only a deduction… not a tax credit.
-If you made $50,000 last year and took the full $2,500 deduction, it would result in a tax savings of just $625.
-While saving $625 each tax season is definitely a good thing, it still means that you spend nearly $2,000 on interest that you will never get back.
+If you made $50,000 last year and took the full $2,500 deduction, it would result in a tax savings of just $550.
+While saving $550 each tax season is a good thing, it still means that you spend nearly $2,000 on interest that you will never get back.
 If you make less money, the marginal benefit of the deduction is further reduced.

 Suppose you had a student loan with an interest rate of 12% and a credit card with an interest rate of 11%.
-It is conceivable, with this high interest student loan and low interest credit card, that paying off the student loan second is the smart move.
-This would only happen if the savings on the deduction is large enough to offset the difference in interest rates.
+It is conceivable, with this high-interest student loan and low-interest credit card, that paying off the student loan second is the smart move.
+This will only happen if the savings on the deduction are large enough to offset the difference in interest rates.